maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+### Version 1.7.3:
+ * Added support for a new [reCAPTCHA ~solver~ bypasser](https://maximedrn.gumroad.com/l/opensea-recaptcha-bypasser) exploit.

+<details>
+  <summary>Earlier versions.</summary>

-## Version 1.7.2 and 1.7.2.1:
+### Versions 1.7.2 and 1.7.2.1:
  * Modification of the `main.py` file to make it more compatible with the new future tools.
  * Fixed `list index out of range` error with unlockable content.

-<details>
-  <summary>Earlier versions.</summary>

 ### Version 1.7.1:
   * Fixed the several issues with the Coinbase Wallet. **[#278](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/278)**.